 If you are in downtown San Jose, the easiest way to get a taxi is by just walking outside.
 They are everywhere!

 If you are in another area and know that you will need a taxi, just ask at your hotel.
 They will usually be more than happy to call a taxi for you.

-Pirate taxis are especially a problem at places like bus stations.
+Taxi pirates are especially a problem at places like bus stations.
 If you arrive at a bus station and are bombarded by men asking if you want a taxi, ignore them and walk away.
 9 times out of 10 they are pirate taxi drivers.

 By the time he realized he was in a pirate taxi, all of his luggage was already in the trunk.
-The taxi driver drove him to where he wanted to go but then forced him to pay almost $100 for a ride that costs us $8 with Uber.
-He said he didn’t know what to do because the guy looked scary and all his luggage was in the trunk.
-Please please don’t let that happen to you!
+The taxi driver drove him to where he wanted to go but then forced him to pay almost $100 for a ride that should cost about $20.

 Uber in Costa Rica

 Uber in Costa Rica currently exists in some legal gray zone.
 Uber says they are legally here but the government says they are illegal.